-- OCS foundation installation continued in Segment 2 WA5 and in parts of Segment 2 WA4.
-Foundation installation will continue in both work areas in January. - Potholing of utilities at proposed OCS locations continued in Segment 2 in advance of foundation installation.
+- OCS foundation installation continued in Segment 2 Work Area (WA) 5 and in parts of Segment 2 WA4.
+Foundation installation will continue in both work areas in February. - Potholing of utilities at proposed OCS locations continued in Segment 2 in advance of foundation installation.
 BBII also continued to remove obstructions found during the potholing process, such as loose concrete, asphalt, and other debris. - Relocation of signal cables found in conflict with planned OCS foundations continues as conflicts are identified. - Continued progression of the OCS design with BBII in Segments 2 and 4.
-95% Design for Segment 4A and Segment 4A Mainline were submitted for review and comment.. - Continued design review coordination with local jurisdictions for the OCS design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.
+95% OCS foundation and pole layouts Segment 2 WA3 were completed. - Continued design review coordination with local jurisdictions for the OCS design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.
 The project team and BBII met with the UPRR and have agreed on a preferred option to move forward with final design.
-The project team will advance design of Scott and Linden crossings in order to bring back to the UPRR and FRA for review. - Received and reviewed BBII's 95% System Ductbank for Segment 2. - Completed Electromagnetic Interference (EMI) analysis of Existing System Cable Study. - Received BBII's 65% Communication Details and Layouts for Segments 1 and 3 for review. - Progress design of 115kV interconnection at the TPS-2 location. - Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
-The PCEP team continues to work with PG&E for the finalization of protection scheme studies. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work.
+The project team will advance design of Virginia and Auzerais crossings in order to bring back to the UPRR and FRA for review. - Received and reviewed BBII's 95% System Ductbanks Segment 4. - Received and reviewed BBII's 65% Grade Crossing Bonding and Grounding. - Progress design of 115kV interconnection at the TPS-2 location. - Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
+The PCEP team continues to work with PG&E for the finalization of protection scheme studies. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work. - BBII continued to perform Line of Sight analysis in Segment 4A mainline. - Continued tree pruning and removals.